-Feeling short of breath and having difficulty catching one's breath can indicate that a person is experiencing hypoxia.
 People with COPD-related hypoxia may experience the following symptoms:

-- coughing frequently
+- frequent coughing

 - less ability to tolerate physical activity